Deep-Joshi/Income-Categorization-based-on-Census-Data/README.md

 'MLDemoTest.pem' -> .pem file for SSL Certificate installation require for accessing AWS virtual instance and transfer file

 'TestDemo.ppk' -> Putty private key file.
-Required to communicate with virtual instance securly
+Required to communicate with virtual instance securely

 'requirements.txt' -> Contains all the dependencies required to be installed in order to run this application.